kikobr/ProtoSparker/README.md

 </html>
 ```

+##### Serving the page #####
-**Important 1**: you have to serve this page as an HTTP server so that our script can request your svg files.
-If you have Python installed, simply type `python -m SimpleHTTPServer 8000` or `python -m http.server 8000`, hit enter and visit http://localhost:8000 in your browser.
+You have to serve this page with an HTTP server so that our script can request your svg files.
+If you are on Mac or Linux, open your terminal, navigate to the project folder and type `python -m SimpleHTTPServer 8000` or `python -m http.server 8000` - hit enter and visit http://localhost:8000 in your browser.
+If you are on Windows, you can download [MiniWeb](https://sourceforge.net/projects/miniweb/), drop you html files and images inside htdocs folder, run miniweb.exe and visit http://localhost:8000.

+##### What's not working yet #####
-**Important 2**: this prototype won't run on Firefox since it has a bug dealing with .getBBox() on hidden SVG elements. :/
+*Not running on Firefox*: Firefox has a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=612118) dealing with .getBBox().

+*Drop shadows*: This is much harder than it seems.

 ---